aws-samples/serverless-patterns/eventbridge-scheduler-ai-agent-trigger/README.md

 # Amazon EventBridge Scheduler to Amazon Bedrock AI Agent

 This pattern demonstrates how to trigger an Amazon Bedrock AI Agent on a recurring schedule using Amazon EventBridge Scheduler.
-An orchestrator Lambda function, invoked by the scheduler, sends a task payload to the Bedrock Agent, which processes the input, generates an execution summary, and persists the result to a DynamoDB table via an action group Lambda.
+An orchestrator AWS Lambda function, invoked by the scheduler, sends a task payload to the Bedrock Agent, which processes the input, generates an execution summary, and persists the result to a Amazon DynamoDB table via an action group Lambda.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-scheduler-ai-agent-trigger